keboola/connection-docs/storage/byobq/byobq.md

 1. Navigate to **Cloud Storage > Buckets**.
 Click **Create Bucket**.
 2.	**Name the bucket**, e.g., “keboola-yourorganization-files”.
 The bucket name must be globally unique, so choose a custom name.
-3.	**Choose the region** where your data will be stored. **Important**: The bucket must be set in the EU region; otherwise, the registration of the BigQuery backend in Keboola will be rejected.
+3.	**Choose the region** where your data will be stored. <br/>**Important**: The bucket must be set in the same region as the product bought through the marketplace.
+For example, if you buy a Keboola EU product, select the EU region; otherwise, the registration of the BigQuery backend in Keboola will be rejected.
 4. Set **other options** as desired.
 We recommend checking _Enforce public access prevention on this bucket_.
 Click **Create**.
 5. Once the bucket is created, select the **Lifecycle** tab and click **Add rule**.
     - Select the action **Delete object** and click **Continue**.